Lumber Rafting

 Tying up a raft for the night was called "snubbing."
 Snubbing was a dangerous job that required the work of a few men on a boat tying cables around both the lumber raft and nearby, strong trees.

-In June of 1881, there was a square dance on a raft as it floated through Warren.
+In June of 1881, there was a square dance held on a raft as it floated through Warren.
 The dance began in Onoville and ended at Clark's Eddy.

 Rafts made up in the Allegheny River at Warren were made of 60 platforms.
 These rafts were approximately 340 ft long and 51 ft wide--spanning the length of 3 football fields!
 Three of these rafts would be joined together at Pittsburgh to make an Ohio River raft, which measured about 540 ft long.

 Countless bundles of wooden shingles and other goods to be sold were brought to the cities on rafts.
-Sometimes whole families would ride a freight to their new home in the west.
+Sometimes whole families would ride a freight raft to their new home in the west.
 Men were hired to help get a raft to its new destination, leaving their homes and families for many months.

 FAST FACTS